AusDTO/dta-website/_posts/2017-01-24-early-adoption-of-marketplace-pays-off.md

 The City of Casey in Victoria published its first brief just eight days after our Beta release - an individual specialist opportunity for a developer experienced in Gravity forms.

-In this interview, the Manager of Digital for City of Casey, Chris O'Connor, explains how happy he was to find the experience simple, clear and fast - even it its earliest Beta stage.
+In this interview, the Manager of Digital for City of Casey, Chris O'Connor, explains how happy he was to find the experience simple, clear and fast - even in its earliest Beta stage.

 The Digital Marketplace has been created so buyers from all levels of government can access digital expertise quickly and easily.